 - If there is bulging or “coning” in your abdomen during the exercise

-I know it can seem daunting, but staying on top of your pelvic floor health post-baby will make the world of a difference in your overall health in the years to come.
+I know it can seem daunting, but staying on top of your pelvic floor health post-baby will make a difference in your overall health in the years to come.